Wildcats sidelined at the buzzer

 The reason to not foul came from Kaminsky's own experience with his team.

 "We have been in the situation six or seven times since we've been here (at Wayne State)," Kaminsky said.
-"Every other time it seems like we got a stop, so I decided to rely on our defense to get another one - then there guy drills that shot - I think it barely cleared the rim but it sure went in."
+"Every other time, it seems like we got a stop, so I decided to rely on our defense to get another one.
+Then their guy drills that shot.
+I think it barely cleared the rim, but it sure went in."

-If the regulation heroics wasn't enough to break the Wildcats' spirit, the overtime lay up at the buzzer certainly stunned Wayne State and its boisterous student section as the final horn sounded.
+If the regulation heroics weren't enough to break the Wildcats' spirit, the overtime layup at the buzzer certainly stunned Wayne State and its boisterous student section as the final horn sounded.

-Wayne State was down by a point with 55 seconds left in the overtime after Alec Millender canned a pair of free throws.
+Wayne State was down by a point with 55 seconds left in the overtime after Alec Millender made a pair of free throws.

 The Wildcats forced a turnover when Mohr slapped the ball off of a St. Cloud State player's leg out of bounds with 49 seconds left.